puniverse/pulsar/docs/manual/index.md

             => 30))
 ~~~

+### Compatibility with Clojure Concurrency Constructs

+Code running in fibers may make free use of Clojure atoms and agents.

+Spawning or dereferncing a future creted with `clojure.core/future` is ok, but there's a better alternative: you can turn a spawned fiber into a future with `fiber->future` and can then dereference or call regular future functions on the returned value, like `realized?` (In fact, you don't even have to call `fiber->future`; fibers already implement the `Future` interface and can be treated as futures directly, but this may change in the future, so, until the API is fully settled, we recommend using `fiber->future`).

+Promises are supported and encouraged, but do not make use of `clojure.core/promise` to create a promise that's to be dereferenced in a fiber.
+Instead, use the version of `promise` that's in the `...pulsar.dataflow` namespace.
+It will provide better performance, and can be dereferenced in fibers and regular threads.

+Running a `dosync` block inside a fiber is discouraged as it uses locks internally, but your mileage may vary.

 ### Strands

 Before we continue, one more bit of nomenclature: a single flow of execution in Quasar/Pulsar is called a *strand*.
 To put it more simply, a strand is either a normal JVM thread, or a fiber.